-https://law-widenercommonwealth-csm.symplicity.com/students/
+https://law-commonwealth.12twenty.com/Login

-Symplicity is the Career Development Office's on-line job bank and recruitment software.
-If you are an enrolled student, your Symplicity User Name is your Widener Law Campus Cruiser e-mail address.
+CORE is the Career Development Office's on-line job bank and recruitment software.
 The job bank, updated daily, includes a variety of legal and law-related jobs for law students and graduates submitted by employers contacting the Career Development Office.